-SECTION 1 Our plan must honor your rights as a member of the plan 1 Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio, in large print, or other alternate formats, etc.) Section 1.2 We must treat you with fairness and respect at all times Section 1.3 We must ensure that you get timely access to providers and to your covered services and drugs Section 1.4 We must protect the privacy of your personal health information 147 Section 1.5 We must give you information about the plan, its network of providers, and your covered services Section 1.6 We must support your right to make decisions about your care, regardless of cost or whether covered by your plan, as well as your right to use advance directives and/or name an authorized representative to help with your decisions Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
-Section 1.9 How to get more information about your rights or make recommendations regarding Geisinger Gold's Rights and Responsibilities Policy SECTION 2 You have some responsibilities as a member of the plan 153 Section 2.1 What are your responsibilities?
-5000011 2.1 That are jour responsionines
+SECTION 1 Our plan must honor your rights as a member of the plan 146 Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio, in large print, or other alternate formats, etc.) Section 1.2 We must treat you with fairness and respect at all times Section 1.3 We must ensure that you get timely access to providers and to your covered services and drugs Section 1.4 We must protect the privacy of your personal health information 147 Section 1.5 We must give you information about the plan, its network of providers, and your covered services Section 1.6 We must support your right to make decisions about your care, regardless of cost or whether covered by your plan, as well as your right to use advance directives and/or name an authorized representative to help with your decisions Section 1.7 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.8 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.9 How to get more information about your rights or make recommendations regarding Geisinger Gold's Rights and Responsibilities Policy SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities? • 1

-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio, in large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan Continu 4.4 We must provide information in a way that works for you (in Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio, in large print, or other alternate formats, etc.)